orgua/shepherd_v2_planning/misc_project_v2_improvements.rst

 - synchronization of sampling-trigger for node network optimized from ~ 2.4 us to under 500 ns
 - jitter of sampling trigger improved from about +- 600 ns to under 100 ns
-- 9 GPIO-Channels between target and system monitored with 2.5 - 5.5 MHz sampling-rate (previous ~ 160 - 1500 kHz, with 6 GPIO)
 - two target-ports available, emulator can choose
+- two parallel power rails available for the targets (one with current measurement, switchable)
+- one default target with a nrf52-module
+- 9 GPIO-Channels between target and system (pru-monitored), switchable, 2.5 - 5.5 MHz sampling-rate (previous ~ 160 - 1500 kHz, with 6 GPIO)
 - watchdog to handle hangups during unsupervised operation
-- one default target with a nrf52-module
 - screw-in power-socket or type-c connector